 Payment and card details

-The only website operated by Sheffield BID that takes payment and card details is our Gift Card website www.sheffieldgiftcard.co.uk.
-Payment processing services are provided by a third party global payments processor called Stripe.
+Where a website operated by Sheffield BID takes payment and card details, payment processing services are provided by a third party global payments processor called Stripe.
 By inputting payment card details, you are consenting to Stripe processing your Personal Information to pay for your gift card.
 Your card details will be securely stored by Stripe for ease of use in future transactions using the application.
 However, your CSC/CVV number is not stored and must be entered each time you use a card for authentication.
 Sheffield BID does not store your card details on its systems.
-Following an order payment, you will be emailed a copy of your receipt.

 How we use the information we collect